Installation

 at Counter.incBy (contracts/Counter.sol:15)

-Solidity tests are great for unit testing, but there are situations where they fall short:
+Solidity tests are ideal for fast, focused unit testing, but they fall short in certain situations:

-- Complex tests, where a general-purpose language is more comfortable and productive than Solidity.
+- Complex test logic, where a general-purpose language like TypeScript is more expressive and ergonomic than Solidity.

-The sample project includes a TypeScript test as an example.
-The Counter
+The example project includes a TypeScript test file at test/Counter.ts

 describe("Counter", async function () {